Table of Contents

 Welcome to our innovative Free Online Guitar Tuner!
 Your one-stop solution for achieving perfect pitch each time you play.
 Designed with simplicity and accuracy in mind, this tool is your ally in creating music that resonates with clarity and precision.

 The Guitar button is used to select your instrument.
+There are more available than just the guitar.
 The Standard button will change to one of many tuning arrangements.
-Verify that your microphone is enabled and ready.
+Most tuning variations are available.
+Also, make sure and verify that your microphone is enabled and ready.
+The tuner will need to pick up on your string pitch.

 Tuning a Guitar